MarcelCutts/catsrightmeow/README.md

 Go to app.
 Receive cat.
 Tap for more cat.
 -> [Check it out meow.](http://marcelcutts.github.io/catsrightmeow/) <-

-## This code is awful and you should feel bad.

-Absolutely.
-Experimental HTML5 video project, interesting lessons learnt!
+An experiment in the the use of HTML5 video, and how to pragmatically utilise it in the current browser ecosystem.

-### Videos provided by API chaps of GIPHY!
+#### Videos provided by API chaps from GIPHY!
-### Templated by the Angular Seed project.
+#### Templated by the Angular Seed project.